 What manual tester does when hitting an iron ceiling?
 Sure, he strives to shift to automation.
 If to browse through different blogs and forums, you’ll find plenty of tips and instructions.
-People recommend to learn one or several testing tools for automation, read books and articles or follow some dedicated sources.
+People recommend learning one or several testing tools for automation, read books and articles or follow some dedicated sources.
 But is it enough to become a test automation engineer?
 A few years ago - probably, now - not at all.

 Today automation requires not only the ability to work with some testing tools.
 Also, coding skills are obligatory.
-In 2010, 79% of job advertisements for software tester position in the USA contained the requirements for programming skills.
+In 2010, 79% of job advertisements for software tester positions in the USA contained the requirements for programming skills.
 And in seven years, knowledge of coding languages for test automation engineer is not a benefit, it is a must.

 Change the role

 QA specialists should be aware of how the code works and, moreover, how to write it.
 It resembles the procedure of reading a book - you should not be the author of the book but, for certain, you know how to write it.
-And the relationship between developer and tester should not resemble writer and literary critic.
+And the relationship between developer and tester should not resemble the writer and literary critic.
 They both should be the coauthors of one masterpiece.

 Select the programming language